HOW DOES ALCOHOL INJECTION WORK?

 We will never discourage anyone from purchasing a quality used system from a friend or on the internet.
 However, we would like them to make an informed decision on the parts needed for it to be a successful project.
 Too often individuals purchase used systems with no comprehension of what they need and this becomes negative not only for the racer but for the product as a whole.
 With that being said we treat every customer as if they purchased new from us and do all that we can to make the changeover a favorable experience.
 If you are considering purchasing a used system we encourage you to fill out a questionnaire and let us make a system recommendation for you.
 This will allow you to shop for the correct parts as you look for that good deal on a used system.
 The number one culprit of poorly running used system purchases comes back to ill-sized nozzle jets and fuel pumps for a particular engine combination.
 General tips for looking for a used system also includes making sure that all of the parts are included and are in good working order.

 This answer to this question is again absolutely not.
-It is estimated more than 1/2 of all alcohol injection users employ a simple header evacuation system.
+It is estimated more than 1/2 of all alcohol MFI users employ a simple header evacuation system.
 It is important that these evacuation systems be free flowing and lack obstructions.
 Often times we will ask customers to remove the filter media or “check balls” from the breathers to allow the engine to breathe more freely.

 If you already have a vacuum pump system or wish to add one at some point we can supply a fuel pump pulley that will work in conjunction with most mandrel assemblies offered.
 If you have a specific question about this please call and ask.
-KillerRONS offers complete vacuum pump systems from Star Machine that you can read about by visiting this page.
+KillerRONS.COM offers complete vacuum pump systems from Star Machine that you can read about by visiting this page.

 We recommend using NGK Spark Plugs.
 There are many variables that dictate what heat range and plug gap is used in an engine.
 As a general rule most of our customers use a “colder” spark plug in the heat range of an NGK-8 or NGK-9.
 The plug gap recommended for most of our customers is .030-.035.
 Click on our “Spark Plug Selection” technical bulletin to read all about the factors to take into consideration when selecting a spark plug.

-IS A BYBASS NECESSARY FOR ME?
+IS A HI-SPEED BYBASS NECESSARY FOR ME?

-A very large percentage of KillerRONS customers do not utilize any type of hi-speed bypass.
+A very large percentage of KillerRONS.COM customers do not utilize any type of hi-speed bypass.
 We are aware that a small amount of performance COULD be sacrificed by this policy but consistency is not.
 Due to the fact that most of our customers are drag racers who’s engine operates in a narrow RPM band we prefer to set our systems up with a moderately-sized fuel pump to make tuning easier in all conditions.
 We also believe this to be a secret of most of our customer’s success.